-Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+Level 3 Certain inputs to the valuation methodology are unobservable and significant to the fair value measurement.

 The asset or liability s fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2011 and 2010:
+There have been no changes in the methodologies used at December 31, 2012 and 2011:

 Stable Value Funds: Valued at the fair values of the underlying fixed income securities and terms of the underlying investment contracts as further discussed in Note 2.
+Fair values for the underlying fixed income securities are determined by utilizing prices obtained from a third party, nationally recognized pricing service or, in the case of securities for which prices are not provided by a pricing service, from third party brokers.